In The Balear Islands there are many new groups, such as Espiral d'Embulls.

 wine in the world.
 There are also important still wines, of which historically

-the whites have been most prominent, although in recent years more reds have
+the whites have been most prominent, although in recent years more reds

 been emerging.